Danone: Controversies

+2005–2008

-2005–2006: the PepsiCo acquisition case
+PepsiCo acquisition case

-Due to its narrow focus and relatively small size, Danone is potentially an attractive takeover target for its competitors, namely Nestlé and Kraft Foods.
+Due to its narrow focus and relatively small size, Danone was an attractive takeover target for its competitors, namely Nestlé and Kraft Foods.
 In mid-July 2005, the share price of Danone rose 20% within two weeks on rumours of a bid approach by PepsiCo, although this intention was denied.
 Upon realising that a takeover of a national treasure such as Danone by a foreign company was indeed possible in the capital markets, the "economically patriotic" French government stepped in by drafting a law to protect companies in "strategic industries" such as Danone from takeover.
 This has been dubbed the "Danone Law".

-Speculation was renewed once again in mid-2006, when PepsiCo declared its intention to grow significantly in France through a sizeable non-hostile acquisition, and Kraft was also reported in Le Figaro, a French daily newspaper, as not having ruled out an acquisition on French soil.
+Speculation was renewed once again in mid-2006, when PepsiCo declared its intention to grow significantly in France through a sizeable non-hostile acquisition, and Kraft was also reported in Le Figaro, a French daily newspaper, as not having ruled out an acquisition in France.
 The stock market apparently marked down the possibility of a bid by PepsiCo following Danone's acquisition of Numico.

+Skeletons controversy

+In 2008 Skeletons, a Danone owned yoghurt product marketed towards Russian children, was removed from sale after complaints about the use of skeleton characters in its marketing materials causing children psychological trauma.

 2010–2013

-In the 2010s, reports indicated that Danone engaged in unethical marketing of infant formula in China, Indonesia, Turkey, and India.
+In the 2010s reports indicated that Danone engaged in unethical marketing of infant formula in China, Indonesia, Turkey and India.

 India

-In the early 2010s, Nutricia India (Danone) purchased Wockhardt, which thereby provided Danone with an entry to India's infant nutrition market.
+In the early 2010s Nutricia India (Danone) purchased Wockhardt's nutrition business, which thereby provided Danone with an entry to India's infant nutrition market.
 Nutricia later ordered and scheduled an external audit of payments made and invoices received from March through August 2013 and found no payments to doctors.
 However, critics contended the company directed the course of the audit, and more importantly, scheduled the audit so that it did not cover the crucial handover period.
 In fact, it was scheduled nearly a year after the purchase.
 A policy director for Baby Milk Action stated that Nutricia "seems to be using the audit as a cover".

 India passed a law pertaining to Infant Milk Substitutes (IMS) in 1992 and strengthened this law in 2003.
 These prohibit any kind of advertisement of infant formula for children 0–2, as well as prohibit monetary benefits to doctors for recommending formula.
 Still, major companies including Danone have been criticized for sponsoring such things as nutritional conferences and web platforms for doctors.
 (Other companies include Nestle, Abbott, and Mead Johnson.)

 Dexolac is the name of Danone's infant milk substitute product.
 Overall in India, approximately 50% of infants under six months of age are exclusively breastfed, and 50% are not.